-THIS CONTRACT IS MADE AN ID SUBSCRIBED E Y THE ADMINIST TRATORS OF
+THIS CONTRACT IS MADE AND SUBSCRIBED BY THE ADMINISTRATORS OF

 HIGH SCHOOL and

 HIGH SCHOOL for

 CONTESTS IN

-(No. of) (Name of S l port)
+() No. of) (Name of Sp ort)

 City Date Day Hour

 CONTEST #1

 CONTEST #2

 CONTEST #3

 CONTEST #4

-The rules of the Arkansas Activities Association The official eligibility list shall be entered by the office of \$\scrt{1}\$ shall be paid by the offended school and reimbursement paid for (b) This contract shall be automatically canceled 1.
-Either school is suspended form AA 2.
-A coach removes a team from the paid individuals has instituted litigation to Section) Otherwise, this contract can board of Directors.
-Only officials registered with the Aashall be selected by mutual agreement. he schools authorized reponsible for the eligibily the school failing to keep or other reasonable finated if: AA membership or olaying area or yer declared ineligible by to have the courts set as annot be canceled exception.
-AA shall be used if the epresentative on the Ality of participating plateep this contract.
-The cacial obligations.
-The cacial obligations of the Ality of the yers. contest shall also be forfeited to
+- 1. The rules of the Arkansas Activities Association are a part of this contract. - 2.
+The official eligibility list shall be entered by the schools authorized representative on the AAA website.
+The administration of the schools involved will be held strictly responsible for the eligibility of participating players. - - (b) This contract shall be automatically canceled if: - 1.
+Either school is suspended form AAA membership or - 2.
+A coach removes a team from the playing area or - 3.
+Either school proposes to use a player declared ineligible by the AAA but for whom an individual or group of individuals has instituted litigation to have the courts set aside the ruling of the AAA.
+(Restitution Rule Penalty Section) Otherwise, this contract cannot be canceled except by mutual agreement or by the authority of the AAA board of Directors. - 4.
+Only officials registered with the AAA shall be used if the game is played in Arkansas.
+The officials employed shall be selected by mutual agreement before the beginning of the season or no later than (date).

 FINANCIALTERMS:

-Superintendent or Principal School Date
+Superintendent or Principal